runtimeverification/k/k-distribution/pl-tutorial/2_languages/4_logik/basic/logik.md

 copyright: Copyright (c) K Team.
 All Rights Reserved.
 ---

-// NOTE: this definition is not runnable as it
+// NOTE: this definition is not runnable as is.
 // It is intended for documentation and academic purposes only.

 # LOGIK